 Security Tip: Safely Rendering JSON in Blade

-[Tip#41] It's quite common to inject JSON into Blade templates - but is it safe?
+[Tip#41] It's quite common to inject JSON into Blade templates for various use cases, but is it actually safe to do so?
+Not really...

 Security Tip: Safely Rendering JSON in Blade